rdiff-backup/rdiff-backup/docs/FAQ.md

       0   No information given
       1   Fatal Errors displayed
       2   Warnings
-      3   Important messages, and maybe later some global statistics (default) 4   Some global settings, miscellaneous messages (obsolete) 5   Mentions which files were changed
-      6   More information on each file processed (obsolete) 7   More information on various things (obsolete) 8   (not used)
+      3   Important notes, and maybe later some global statistics (default) 4   Some global settings, miscellaneous messages (obsolete) 5   Mentions which files were changed, and other info 6   More information on each file processed (obsolete) 7   More information on various things (obsolete) 8   Debug, without timestamp
-      9   Details on which objects are moving across the connection, debug (with timestamp)
+      9   Also debug, but with timestamp
       --- ----------------------------------------------------------------------

 2.  **[Is rdiff-backup backwards compatible?]{#compatible}**